alberti42/recoll-macos/README.md

 For more detail, see the [features page on the web site](http://www.recoll.org/features.html) or the [online documentation](http://www.recoll.org/doc.html).

 Most distributions feature prebuilt packages for Recoll.
-In any case, [the instructions for building and installing are here](http://www.recoll.org/usermanual/webhelp/docs/RCL.INSTALL.BUILDING.html).
+[The instructions for building and installing are here](http://www.recoll.org/usermanual/webhelp/docs/RCL.INSTALL.BUILDING.html).